How long does conveyancing take in 2023?

-Rightmove reports that it takes 150 days (21.5 weeks) on average to move house (from offer accepted to completion day) in 2022.
-This means that half of all purchases take even longer than that.
+Rightmove reports that it took 150 days (21.5 weeks) on average to move house (from offer accepted to completion day) in 2022, and things likely haven’t changed much since then.
+This means that half of all purchases take even longer than 150 days.

 In contrast, our data shows that Juno takes about 90 days from offer to exchange on the average freehold (house) purchase.
-Leasehold (flat) purchases take 2-3 weeks longer than freehold to reach exchange.
+Leasehold (flat) purchases typically take 4-6 weeks longer than freehold to reach exchange.

 What’s important to note is that there’s a lot of variation in the amount of time conveyancing can take.
 While some cases take longer, we regularly complete simpler freehold cases in 6-8 weeks (and we’re getting faster over time).